-Brooklyn Half Race Strategy
+Brooklyn Half Marathon Race Strategy

 The race starts with awesome sights of the Brooklyn Museum and an easy downhill for the first half mile following by another half mile which takes you uphill towards the Grand Army Plaza, then up and down again.
 Nothing crazy.
 The second mile is so much fun because you are running a turnaround.
 Inhale the energy of the other runners you’re facing and exhale your fears.
 You can do this.
 The crowds in Brooklyn are intense.
+Make sure to soak it all in and focus on your breathing, pace, and mindset.

-I always recommend to turn your headphones off once in a while and just listen to them.
-Have your own party on the road – Brooklyn is awesome.
-You might need that extra boost when you hit mile 4.5 and the long (yes it’s a super long) hill in Prospect Park.
-A beautiful park by the way but the hill is no joke.
-For those of you who know the Harlem Hill in Central Park, that one might be his twin in Prospect Park.
-After the intense hill, you’re good to go and nothing can stop you.
+Prospect Park is such a beautiful park by the way but the hill is no joke.
+For those of you who know Harlem Hill in Central Park, that one might be his twin in Prospect Park.
+After this intense hill, you’re good to go and nothing can stop you.
 Remember everything from here is downhill or flat.
 Make sure to pace yourself within that first part of the race.
 Don’t go all out.
-Save that energy for later when you’re running on entirely flat terrain.
+Save energy for later when you’re running on entirely flat terrain.

-Brooklyn Half Race Strategy: The second part
+Brooklyn Half Marathon Race Strategy: The second part

 Leaving mile 6 behind that’s when your “race” should actually start.
 You have so much room and time to play with.
-If you’re following my advice and you’re running the first part carefully and a bit slower, the second part is when you are going to fuel the fire.
+If you’re following my advice and you’re running the first part conservative and a bit slower, the second part is when you are going to fuel the fire.
 Once you leave the park around mile 7, you will be on the Ocean Parkway literally until you reach the finish line.
 This is also where your mind should work hand in hand with your body.

 Don’t forget that there is a little ramp right before the Ocean Parkway.
 After that, you’re really done with the hills.

-Running straight long can be super boring.
+Running straight for a long time can be super boring.
 I felt so pumped leaving the park and the crowds in Brooklyn but then I had to run this super long stretch towards Coney Island.
 Tough one, that’s for sure.
 A plus though is the space you’re having on the road.
 If you can, go/run crazy.

 If you want to, zone out, go all in and run your personal best.
 The avenues are lettered and you could count them down if you want to.
-That totally depends on your type – I did it last year and it freaked me out.
+That totally depends on your preference – I did it last year and it freaked me out.
 The second part of the race is super quiet – the crowds are far less packed than in the park and there are tons of dead zones.
-My tip: If it’s sunny out try to run as much in the shade as you possibly can (Left side of the parkway).
+My tip: If it’s sunny out try to run as much in the shade as you possibly can (left side of the parkway).

 Check out the Brooklyn Half course map and have an amazing race!
 If you have any questions, please feel free to leave them in the comments.